 The Auditor is elected for a four year term and is responsible for keeping the books of the City and exhibiting accurate statements of all monies received and expended, all property owned by the City and the income derived there from, and all taxes and assessments.
 The Auditor appoints the Deputy Auditor.

 The Treasurer is elected for a four-year term and is generally responsible for keeping an accurate account of receipts and disbursements of all funds of the municipal corporation or any department of the City.

-Boards and Commissions created by the laws of the State and the City’s ordinances and resolutions include: City Income Tax Board of Review, Planning Commission, Civil Service Commission, Park Commission, Board of Zoning Appeals and Design Review Board.
+Boards and Commissions created by the laws of the State and the City’s ordinances and resolutions include: City Income Tax Board of Review, Planning Commission, Civil Service Commission, Park Board, and Board of Zoning Appeals.